sourabh9098/Rainfall_Predictor/README.md

-Rainfall Prediction — Machine Learning Project Predicts whether it will rain today based on atmospheric conditions like humidity, pressure, cloud cover, and sunshine hours — deployed as a live web app anyone can use.
+Rainfall Prediction — Machine Learning Project Predicts whether it will rain today based on atmospheric conditions like humidity, pressure, cloud cover, and sunshine hours — deployed as a live web app anyone can use

 Live Demo: Click here  https://rainfallpredictor-by-sourabh.streamlit.app/

-Problem Statement
+Problem Statement :-
 Given daily weather readings, can we predict rainfall accurately enough to be useful?
 This project answers that by comparing three classification models and deploying the best one as an interactive web application.

-Workflow
+Workflow :-
 Data Cleaning → EDA → Feature Selection → Model Training → Evaluation → Deployment

-Step	What I Did
+Step	What I Did :-
 Data Cleaning	Stripped extra spaces from column names, dropped 1 null row in winddirection and windspeed EDA	Histograms, correlation heatmap, boxplots — found heavy multicollinearity in temperature features Feature Selection	Dropped maxtemp, temperature, mintemp — kept dewpoint as the most rainfall-relevant feature.
 Also dropped day (not a time series problem)